Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/KEY-CHARACTERISTICS.md

 More details and guidance regarding security are provided in the [API Implementation Design Guidelines](API-IMPLEMENTATION-GUIDELINES.md) section.

-## Application Use Cases

-An Ed-Fi REST API provides organizations developing systems that exchange education information with a wide variety of possible scenarios.
-The following examples represent only a sampling of the most compelling use cases:

-* **As a shared application data repository.** A state (or large district) can have a combination of extremely large and extremely small schools.
-A large school often has more specialized roles than a small one.
-An enterprise Student Information System (SIS) that suits the needs of a large school may be quite different from the SIS appropriate for a smaller school.
-Using an Ed-Fi REST API, each school can use a SIS that is tailored to their specific needs.
-  State or district users can then generate reports across all schools using a software package that meets its needs without requiring data exports from any school.
-Each application has direct access to the most current information.
-* **As an enabler for "best of breed" applications.** A school district may prefer their SIS for day-to-day use, but need to integrate with data from another system to leverage best-practice, off-the-shelf analytics.
-With the Ed-Fi REST API, a more capable reporting package can be used to supplement the capabilities of their preferred SIS.
-* **As the data foundation for targeted "applets."** Small, highly focused applications can use an existing Ed-Fi REST API to provide parents, teachers, and administrators with web or smartphone applications that target specific needs.
-Imagine a smartphone application that a high school principal can use to verify the names and class schedule for a student found wandering the halls, or an SMS notification application that informs parents the same day that their child missed a key assignment or examination.
-* **As a secure source for research data.** Researchers spend much of their time collecting and standardizing education data in order to perform analysis.
-One time-consuming aspect of this process is stripping away personal data in order to maintain student privacy.
-This means that researchers analyze data that is months, or even years, out of date.
-The Ed-Fi REST API can provide near real-time, de-identified data to researchers in a common, secure format.
-* **As a simplified data reporting infrastructure.** School districts spend a significant amount of time collecting and reporting information to their state education agencies (SEAs).
-Multiple departments within the SEA often request the same information.
-Each data collection takes time.
-Using an Ed-Fi REST API, a school district can authorize the SEA to directly access only the specific information it needs, thus reducing the time spent by the school district providing redundant information.
-* **As an interface for public information.** Most school districts have websites that list information such as school names, grades served at each school, attendance statistics, bell schedules, and available courses.
-If their websites used the Ed-Fi REST API as a source for the information, this public information could be provided automatically based on the most current information available—without the need to update web pages manually.

 ## API Guidelines Contents

 * [Scope](SCOPE.md)